-The interface points and features of this powerful inclusion are as follows: a standard 3-Pin XLR for the balanced DI signal, a Circuit-To-Chassis ground/Lift Switch, a standard USB port to interface with your computer for File manipulation/transfer/downloads, a HEADPHONE output, a LEVEL control to adjust the DI output and Headphone level, and a pair of CAB SELECT 8-position Rotary Switches enabling you to call up different cabinet choices for each preamp channel.
+The interface points and features of this powerful inclusion are as follows: a standard 3-Pin XLR for the balanced DI signal, a Circuit-To-Chassis Ground/Lift Switch, a standard USB port to interface with your computer for File manipulation/transfer/downloads, a HEADPHONE Output, a LEVEL control to adjust the DI Output and Headphone level, and a pair of CAB SELECT 8-position Rotary Switches enabling you to call up different Cabinet choices for each preamp Channel.

-The CabClone IR circuitry also supports third-party IRs and the processor can hold, depending on File size, hundreds of IRs in its Storage Library.
+The CabClone IR circuitry also supports third-party IRs and the processor can hold, depending on File size, hundreds of IRs in its Storage Library that you can drag into any of the 8 Preset Locations in each Channel for a customized set of Cab choices.
 Simply connect the Badlander to your computer using the USB port and manipulate the IR Files in accordance with your needs.

-Next on the rear panel the Badlander includes a no-compromise buffered serial EFFECTS LOOP that provides a patch point between preamp and power section for seamless integration of processing you don't want on the amp's Input.
+Next on the Rear Panel the Badlander includes a no-compromise buffered serial EFFECTS LOOP that provides a patch point between preamp and power section for seamless integration of processing you don't want on the amp's Input.
 Time-based Effects such as Reverb, Delay, Chorus, Flange, and in some cases even things like compression, are all candidates for use in this Tone-preserving EFFECTS LOOP.